dylanpieper/chatalot/README.md

 -   ellmer's [parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) - Synchronously processes lots of chats in parallel.
 This tool is simple and fast but does not allow you to save or recover your progress.

--   ellmer's [batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes lots of chats.
-This tool is about 50% cheaper if you are willing to wait up to 24 hours for a response.
+-   ellmer's [batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes lots of chats from select providers.
+This tool is about 50% cheaper if you wait up to 24 hours for a response.

 ## Installation